jwood000/RcppAlgos/README.md

                        Parallel = TRUE)[,11])
 [1] TRUE
 ```
-We are doing double the work nearly twice as fast in both cases!!
+In both cases above, `RcppAlgos` is doing double the work nearly twice as fast!!!

 ### Using arguments `lower` and `upper`
 There are arguments `lower` and `upper` that can be utilized to generate chunks of combinations/permutations without having to generate all of them followed by subsetting.
 As the output is in lexicographical order, these arguments specify where to start and stop generating.
 For example, `comboGeneral(5, 3)` outputs 10 combinations of the vector `1:5` chosen 3 at a time.
 We can set `lower` to 5 in order to start generation from the 5<sup>th</sup> lexicographical combination.
 Similarly, we can set `upper` to 4 in order only generate the first 4 combinations.
 We can also use them together to produce only a certain chunk of combinations.
 For example, setting `lower` to 4 and `upper` to 6 only produces the 4<sup>th</sup>, 5<sup>th</sup>, and 6<sup>th</sup> lexicographical combinations.
 Observe: